TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 > and does not adequately address the “why are you doing this” question.

 We agree that we are weak on the educational aspect of the related work.
-We will attempt to revise this based on your later comments.
+We have attempted to revise this based on your later comments.
 We also agree that we may need to more clearly articulate our answer to the "why" question from a more education-oriented perspective.
-Our current description is perhaps too technically motivated and insufficiently addresses this particular perspective.
+Our original description is perhaps too technically motivated and insufficiently addresses this particular perspective.